The Muckrakers

 The Muckrakers were a rock band from Louisville, Kentucky formed in 1997.
 This band has been inactive since 2009, but they released two albums in the 2010s.

 Early days

 The band started as a duo, with current lead singer-songwriter Rob Carpenter and singer-guitarist John Ruby.
 The two met at Western Kentucky University (both were history majors).
 Shortly after meeting the two began playing all over Bowling Green, Kentucky, from dorm rooms to coffee houses.
 Eventually though, the two began playing at a Bowling Green restaurant, Happy Inn, and began drawing substantial crowds.

 Formation

 Then the two got Brian Meurer, bassist, and together they recorded their first album, "Forgot To Breathe" (1998).
-Dave Kidd, drummer, joined the next year and the band began putting their music on MP3.com, which led to increased popularity and sales.
+David Kidd, drummer, joined the next year and the band began putting their music on MP3.com, which led to increased popularity and sales.
 This in turn allowed them to put out their second release in 2001, titled "Losing Sleep".